A Third to Half of Americans complain of Poor Sleep!

 Some affects are harder to detect due to Parasomnia.
-Parasomnia are movements, behaviours and actions that you have no control of.
+Parasomnia is movements, behaviours, and actions that you have no control over.
 Women have been known to make phone calls or even have sex without knowing about it the next morning.

-Studies have shown that long term dependance on sleeping pills can interfere with sleep patterns.
-The best way to avoid dependance is to follow the doctors recommendation and stop using the sleeping pills on the prescribed date.
+Studies have shown that long-term dependence on sleeping pills can interfere with sleep patterns.
+The best way to avoid dependence is to follow the doctor’s recommendation and stop using the sleeping pills on the prescribed date.